spacenectar/box-tracker/docs/index.md

 That makes it easy to develop hard-to-reach states.
 Save these UI states as **stories** to revisit during development, testing, or QA.

-We recommend building UIs with a [**component-driven**](https://componentdriven.org) process starting with atomic components and ending with organisms.

 ## Browser Support